ClodaghMurphy/Assignment/README.md

 %I:%M  Hour:Minute (12-hour clock) as a zero-padded decimal number.<br>
 %p Locale’s equivalent of either AM or PM.<br>
 print(datetime.datetime.now().strftime("%A, %B %d %Y at %I:%M %p"))<br>
-Above code produces result in following format<br>
-"Sunday, March 10 2019 at 09:29 AM"<br>
+Above code produces result in following format: "Sunday, March 10 2019 at 09:29 AM"<br>

 The solution requires English ordinal suffix for the day of the month i.e. 10th and this is not a functionality of python. <br>
 I adapted a piece of brilliant code to create a function called custom_strftime that provides a suffix by user gsteff from [stackoverflow website](https://stackoverflow.com/questions/5891555/display-the-date-like-may-5th-using-pythons-strftime/5891658#5891658)<br>